 On the left is my current 1970 140.
 On the right my former 1972 140.

-UPDATE: I'm currently in the process of finalizing my custom dash face.
-It's made of aluminum and has a few more gauges and toggles for various things.
-My last little project is to replace the old stock knobs and faces (pictured below).
+UPDATE: I'm currently in the process of doing a T5 transmission conversion on my 1970 142.
+While I enjoyed the M41, the T5 will allow me to feel like I'm racing with the big boys with my MGW short shifter upgrade.
+It will also be a practical improvement as this will be a 5 speed minus any electronic overdrive components and will eliminate the hard to find tranny parts.
+I also recently enabled my iphone to be used through the stereo system which is a nice upgrade.
+My last little project is to replace the old stock knobs and faces (pictured above).
 I've lathed some new faces and now need to make the actual knob that the faces will sit in.
 The faces will be anodized black and laser etched with the labels of what they control.
 I'm pretty happy with the dash so far.

 1970 142 Specs and Mods: